jschirrmacher/netvis/README.md

 - `deletable` - a flag indicating that the node may be deleted.
 - `details` - an URL which returns detail data for the node in JSON format.
 - `fontSize` - a relative size for the text (1 as the default)
+- `className` - a css class to style nodes

 You find a more complete example in the file `example/data.json`.